aloksharma-1/Credit-card-Fraud-Detection/README.md

 * scikit-learn
 * tensorflow (or keras)
 * Other standard libraries
-You can install these dependencies using a package manager like pip:
+* You can install these dependencies using a package manager like pip:

+'pip install numpy pandas matplotlib seaborn scikit-learn tensorflow'